Sweet Financial Partners LLC Purchases 2,500 Shares of The Scotts Miracle-Gro Company (NYSE:SMG)

 NYSE SMG opened at $73.35 on Friday.
 The company has a quick ratio of 0.67, a current ratio of 2.20 and a debt-to-equity ratio of 19.50.
 The company has a fifty day moving average of $61.21 and a two-hundred day moving average of $57.01.
 The Scotts Miracle-Gro Company has a 52 week low of $43.67 and a 52 week high of $78.25.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, March 8th.
-Shareholders of record on Friday, February 23rd were paid a dividend of $0.66 per share.
-This represents a $2.64 annualized dividend and a yield of 3.60%.
+The business also recently announced a quarterly dividend, which was paid on Friday, March 8th.
+Stockholders of record on Friday, February 23rd were paid a dividend of $0.66 per share.
+This represents a $2.64 dividend on an annualized basis and a dividend yield of 3.60%.
 The ex-dividend date was Thursday, February 22nd.
-Scotts Miracle-Gro’s payout ratio is -37.50%.
+Scotts Miracle-Gro’s dividend payout ratio is currently -37.50%.

 Get Our Latest Report on Scotts Miracle-Gro